WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Introduction

 \section{Introduction}

-The ubiquity of intransparent algorithms adopted by (online) platforms prompted the emergence of a research methodology known as algorithm(ic)\footnote{Both terms are used in the field to refer to this methodology, we will use "algorithm auditing" in this paper for consistency.} auditing.
+The ubiquity of intransparent algorithms adopted by (online) platforms led to the emergence of a research methodology known as algorithm(ic)\footnote{Both terms are used in the field to refer to this methodology, we will use "algorithm auditing" in this paper for consistency.} auditing.
 It allows researchers to evaluate the functionality and/or impact of algorithmic systems and diagnose problems in algorithmic decision-making such as discrimination of social groups or misrepresentation of societal phenomena.
-Though the field is relatively young, it is developing quickly, and in an interdisciplinary manner: while auditing methodology emerged within the Computer Science community, it has by now been adopted by other disciplines such as Social Sciences \cite{haim_burst_2018,puschmann_beyond_2019}.
-The fast-paced and interdisciplinary nature of algorithm auditing make it difficult to keep track of the field and identify main trends in auditing research.
-Addressing this, \cite{bandy_problematic_2021} conducted the first and, to date, only systematic literature review of algorithm audits, identifying important imbalances in terms of the domains and platforms that are in focus of audit studies.
-However, other trends in auditing - such as which national and linguistic contexts are in the focus of auditing research - have not been examined before, despite their importance.
+Although the field is relatively young, it is developing quickly, and in an interdisciplinary manner: While auditing methodology emerged within the Computer Science community, it has been adopted by other disciplines such as Social Sciences \cite{haim_burst_2018,puschmann_beyond_2019}.
+The fast-paced and interdisciplinary nature of algorithm auditing makes it difficult to keep track of the field and identify the main trends in auditing research.
+Addressing this, \cite{bandy_problematic_2021} conducted the first and to date the only systematic review of the literature on algorithm audits carried out within academic research, identifying important imbalances in terms of the domains and platforms that are the focus of audit studies.
+However, other important trends in auditing literature - such as which national and linguistic contexts are the focus of auditing research - have not been examined before.